GimmeKitties711/challenge_21-personalized_book_search_engine_with_graphql/README.md

 ![No saved books](Assets/no_saved_books.png)

 ## Credits
-Received assistance in the *#02-ask-the-class* Slack channel from TA Michael Seaman and instructor Robbert Wijtman, and from the following AskBCS assistants:
+Received assistance in the *#02-ask-the-class* Slack channel from students Michael Taraschi and Avery Myers, TA Michael Seaman, and instructor Robbert Wijtman.
+Also received help from the following AskBCS assistants:

 1. Alex
 2. Mampuru